Demi Lovato Hospitalized After Suffering Apparent Overdose

 Demi Lovato has been rushed to a Los Angeles hospital after facing a health setback.

-According to TMZ, the "Sorry Not Sorry" singer was transported from a home in the Hollywood Hills just before noon today and is currently being treated for an apparent heroin addiction.
+According to TMZ, the "Sorry Not Sorry" singer was transported from a home in the Hollywood Hills just before noon today and is currently being treated after an apparent heroin overdose.

 Los Angeles Police confirmed to E!
 News that they responded to a call of an overdose around 11:40 a.m. local time.
 They cannot confirm the identity of the patient.